ulule/django-metasettings/README.rst

 So don't forget to import a fresh GeoIP database and be sure to have **GEOIP_PATH**.

-We recommand to use `django-geoip-utils <https://github.com/Gidsy/django-geoip-utils>`_ which provides some helpers to manipulate GeoIP API.
+We recommend to use `django-geoip-utils <https://github.com/Gidsy/django-geoip-utils>`_ which provides some helpers to manipulate GeoIP API.

 .. _GeoIP: https://docs.djangoproject.com/en/dev/ref/contrib/gis/geoip/